 It was a difficult stretch through various tunnels, one of which was almost two km long on a steep gradient of almost 13 degrees.
 That's where the train stalled, about 800 meters past the entrance and heading up.
 Except for the last two cars sticking out the end of the beginning of the tunnel, all the rest were in the tunnel, stalled in what had essentially become a chamber rapidly filling with carbon monoxide.
 The track conditions were slippery and the locomotive wheels were spinning and slipping.
 There is evidence that at a certain point one locomotive was still trying to make the climb while the other was trying to reverse the train (!) back down and out of the tunnel.
 The engineers were overcome by carbon monoxide as were at least 500 people still asleep when they died.
 Most of the victims were buried without a religious service at the Balvano cemetery, in four common graves.
 Throughout the Neapolitan area one still finds small commemorative plaques to local townspeople who "died at Balvano."

 ...material causes, such as dense fog, atmospheric haze, complete lack of wind, which did not keep the natural ventilation of the tunnel, wet rails, etc., causes that unfortunately occurred all at once and in rapid succession.
-The train stopped because of the fact that it slid on the rails and the staff of the engines had been overwhelmed by the gas produced, before they could act to move the train out of the tunnel.
-Due to the presence of carbon monoxide, extraordinarily poisonous, it produced the asphyxiation of stowaways.
+The train stopped because of the fact that it slid on the rails and the staff of the engines had been overwhelmed by the gas before they could act to move the train out of the tunnel.
+Carbon monoxide, extraordinarily poisonous, asphyxiated the stowaways.
 The action of this gas is so rapid, that the tragedy occurred before any aid could be brought from the outside.

 The episode did not go unnoticed at the time, at least in major Italian newspapers.
 Corriere della Sera published accounts in various issues from the month of March.
 1944.
 But as "greatest disasters" go, it has remained under the radar of public consciousness ever since.